 I closed my eyes and held my hands out.
 I had studiously avoided looking down at myself.
-The reminder of what I had done was there waiting for me.
+The reminder of what I’d done was there waiting for me.
 Bad enough that I could feel arterial spray tightening my skin as it dried.
 Looking at it might tip me toward the breaking point.

 “It’s safe to look,” he said.
 If he judged me for my cowardice, I didn’t hear it in his soft tone.
-“Come, over by the fire.”
+“Come over by the fire.”

 He helped me into a heavy dressing gown and held onto my arm as I stumbled toward the hearth.
 My knees gave out when I reached it, and I sank down to the flagstones and sat so close to the screen protecting the nearby floorboards from stray sparks that finally, blessedly, heat began to suffuse my body.